1. Junk Files

 - Used space by these apps

 Actually, there are three ways to uninstall apps on Mac completely and correctly.
-But the quickest, safest and easiest way is to use App Cleaner & Uninstaller.
+But the quickest and safest way is to use App Cleaner & Uninstaller.

-- When the scanning of the Application folder is complete, sort the apps by size, select unneeded ones and click Remove.
+- The app will launch and start scanning your apps.
+Once the scanning is finished, sort apps by size, select unneeded ones and remove them.

 5. Memory Cleaner

-If you have been working with a large number of programs for a long time, this may cause your Mac to slow down.
-The reason is that the apps’ fragments remain in memory and could still be working in the background.
-As a result, the RAM memory has to process too much data simultaneously and your Mac’s performance starts to slow down.
-To prevent it, you should clean up the RAM memory periodically.
+If you are working with numerous memory-consuming programs at the same time, this may cause your Mac to slow down.
+Even if you have closed the apps, their fragments may remain in memory and still work in the background.
+As a result, the RAM memory has to process too much data simultaneously, and your Mac’s performance starts to slow down.
+To prevent it, you should clean up the RAM periodically.
 You can do it with two clicks if you use Memory Cleaner – one of the additional help tools provided in MacCleaner Pro.

-Memory Cleaner shows how much RAM is used by each application and allows you to quit them right from its window.
-To free up the memory, just click the Cleanup button or set up the Preferences to do it automatically each time the memory is filled up.
+Memory Cleaner shows how much RAM is used by each application, helps you close memory-consuming apps, and clears RAM.
+To free up the memory, click the Free Up button or set up to automatically free up RAM.